S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Order all uncompleted work items with the most important items first, then pull work items from the top whenever there is new capacity.**

-No two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices
+No two items can be of equal importance, meaning it is necessary to agree on priorities and make tough choices.

 A prioritized backlog helps to **maintain focus** on the most important items.